lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 		type string,
 		totalClicked int
 	) PARTITIONED BY (year int, month int, day int)
-	ROW FORMAT DELIMITED FIELDS TERMINATED BY '|' LINES TERMINATED BY '\n' STORED AS TEXTFILE LOCATION 'wasb://processeddata@<StorageAccountName>.blob.core.windows.net/logs';
+	ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' STORED AS TEXTFILE LOCATION 'wasb://processeddata@<StorageAccountName>.blob.core.windows.net/logs';
 	````

 1. **Submit** or **execute** the Hive query to create the output table.

 <a name="Ex1Task2"></a>
-#### Task 2 - Create the HQL script for the Hive Activity ####
+#### Task 2 - Create the HQL script for the ADF Hive Activity ####

-In this task, you'll reuse the Hive query to generate the HQL script for the Hive activity that will generate the output stats in a new storage blob.
+In this task, you'll review and set up the scripts that will be used in the Azure Data Factory lab.

 1. Open the file located in **Setup\Assets\HDInsight\Scripts\logstocsv.hql** and review its content: